0xAX/linux-insides/Interrupts/linux-interrupts-3.md

 call	\do_sym
 ```

-The last method is similar to previous both, but an exception occured with `paranoid=0` and we may use fast method determination of where we are from.
+The last method is similar to previous both, but an exception occurred with `paranoid=0` and we may use fast method determination of where we are from.

 Exit from an exception handler
 --------------------------------------------------------------------------------